 Directed by | Johanne Affricot

-Motherland ▷ is the new GRIOT video section featuring exclusive video interviews and short documentaries with the artists, cultural producers, and creatives who inspire us the most.
+Motherland ▷ is GRIOT TV’s series featuring exclusive short docs with the artists, cultural producers, and creatives who inspire us the most.
+From Africa and the African Diaspora.
+From Italy and from the world.